MGamalE/GitSheet/README.md

 	- Rebase
-		> You will copy/rewrite all the new commits of the feature branch and merge them into the existing branch.
+		> You will copy/rewrite all the new commits of the feature branch and merge them into the existing/current branch.

 	 <p align="center">